antoinelyset/poleica/README.md

 - GraphicsMagick (gm)
 - Java (I know...)
-- Headless Libreoffice (for your lovely server) : [https://wiki.documentfoundation.org/Development/HeadlessBuild](https://wiki.documentfoundation.org/Development/HeadlessBuild)
+- LibreOffice

 ## Thanks

-- A lot of inspiration from a lot of gems
+- A lot of inspiration from a lot of gems :
+  - Docsplit
+  - Paperclip
+  - ROM
+  - ...

 ## License